 "Arrival rates have been significantly arrested in recent months and the establishment phase of the operation has been concluded," Morrison told reporters.

 He declined to confirm reports that the navy had in recent weeks forced the return of a number of boats to Indonesia, the main departure point for people-smuggling boats headed to Australia carrying would-be refugees from around the world.

 The number of refugees reaching Australia pales in comparison with other countries but it is a polarising issue that also stokes tension with neighbour Indonesia over border policies criticised by the United Nations.

 Morrison declined to provide any statistics for boat arrivals which have traditionally tended to ebb during the monsoon season, which usually ends in March.

 Prime Minister Tony Abbott's pledge to "stop the boats" was one of the central platforms of his successful election campaign last year.

-Since coming into office, however, the government has cited "operational security" to dismiss questions about how it is tackling asylum seekers, including media reports this week of a hunger strike an immigration detention center on Christmas Island.
+Since coming into office, however, the government has cited "operational security" to dismiss questions about how it is tackling asylum seekers, including media reports this week of a hunger strike an immigration detention centre on Christmas Island.

 Morrison confirmed that the government last month quietly made contract changes that protect navy personnel from individual criminal sanctions for any action taken under Operation Sovereign Borders, putting them on a similar footing to military personnel fighting a war.